Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Complete point diffraction with respect to a given van Hove sequence

-(ii)$\Longrightarrow$(i): As $Bap^2_\cA (G)\subset Map^2_{\cA} (G)$ and $N$ possesses a semi-autocorrelation, we infer from (ii) and Theorem~\ref{thm:a-representation-mean} that the Fourier transform of the semi-autocorrelation is a pure point measure $\sigma$.
-Theorem \ref{thm:intertwining-U} then gives that there exists a (unique) unitary $G$-map
+(ii)$\Longrightarrow$(i): As $\bap^2(G)\subseteq \mean^2_{\cA} (G)$ and $N$ possesses a semi-autocorrelation, we infer from (ii) and Theorem~\ref{thm:a-representation-mean} that the Fourier transform of the semi-autocorrelation is a pure-point measure $\sigma$.
+By Theorem~\ref{thm:intertwining-U}, there exists a (unique) unitary $G$-map